Black Desert Online: Post-launch PC development

 The Mediah Expansion was released in the North American/European version on 30 March 2016.
 Mediah Part 2 was released on 4 May 2016.
 The new classes called the Musa, the Maehwa, the Kunoichi and the Ninja were released for play in 2016, followed by the Dark Knight and the Striker in 2017, the Lahn in 2018, and the Shai in 2019.
 The Valencia I Expansion was released in the North American / European version on 29 June 2016.
 All expansions and class additions have been free of charge in the buy-to-play model, with no plans of charging for additional future content stated.
 An updated PC version retitled Black Desert Remastered, featuring new visuals and new audio, was released on 22 August 2018.

 In October 2015, Black Desert Online was published and localized in Russia by Cypriot publisher GameNet.
 This contract expired on October 12, 2018, without an agreement as to account information, including character data.
 Pearl Abyss has apologized to Russian players and announced they would self-publish in Russia when their own localization efforts were completed.
 In April 2018, Pearl Abyss announced that it would be changing service providers on North American servers to improve stability.
 In February 2019, changes were made to the Marketplace to create the new Central Market, which features more user-friendly ways to buy and sell items from the Marketplace.

 A major content update was included with the Drakania & Eternal Winter update on April 6, 2022.
 This update included a new region and class.

-Pearl Abyss Japan announced that the service is operated in 150 countries in Japan.
+In Japan, Pearl Abyss Japan announced that the service is operated in 150 countries.
 Bonus points are given to logged-in players as a 150-country operation gift.

 Console versions

 At the Taipei Games Show in January 2017, Pearl Abyss stated Xbox One and PlayStation 4 versions of the game are in development, and was confirmed again by Pearl Abyss in March.
 The Xbox One version, simply titled Black Desert, was revealed during Microsoft's E3 2017 press conference.
 It was launched live in North America and Europe on 4 March 2019, following multiple beta releases since 2018.
-In terms of content, however, the Xbox version of game was about three years behind the PC version upon its release.
 The Striker, Dark Knight, Lahn, and Musa classes were made available for the Xbox One players in April 2019.
 The PlayStation 4 version was released on 22 August 2019.

-The console versions started featuring support for cross-platform play between both consoles by March 2020.
+In terms of content the Xbox version of game was about three years behind the PC version upon its release.
+Multiple updates in the years since its launch have seen the Xbox and Playstation versions catch up to the PC version, though some content lag remains.

+Cross-platform play for the Xbox Series X/S and PlayStation 5 consoles began in March 2020., however the console versions have since moved to the newer platforms with natives port for both consoles on June 26, 2025, and service for the previous generation of consoles has ended due to hardware limitations.